CodeWhoAmI/isolation_forest/README.md

 # isolation_forest
-Code to create a machine learning model based on the isolation forest algorithm to do anomaly detection on sysmon process create logs.
+Code to create a machine learning model based on the isolation forest algorithm to do anomaly detection of LotL on sysmon process create logs using parent-child relationships.

 Consists of: